playframework/playframework/documentation/manual/Highlights23.md

 One new capability for Play 2.3 is the support for asset fingerprinting, similar in principle to [Rails asset fingerprinting](http://guides.rubyonrails.org/asset_pipeline.html#what-is-fingerprinting-and-why-should-i-care-questionmark).
 A consequence of asset fingerprinting is that we now use far-future cache expiries when they are served.
 The net result of this is that your user's will experience faster downloads when they visit your site given the aggressive caching strategy that a browser is now able to employ.

+### Default ivy cache and local repository

+Play now uses the default ivy cache and repository, in the `.ivy2` folder in the users home directory.

+This means Play will now integrate better with other sbt builds, not requiring artifacts to be cached multiple times, and allowing the sharing of locally published artifacts.

 ## Java improvements

 ### Java 8